 B.A.
+(Capital University)

-(Capital University) M.Div.
-(Luther-Northwestern Theological Seminary) Ph.D.
-(University of Birmingham, England) Interim Academic Dean, Professor of Islamic Studies and Christian-Muslim Relations Specialization: Christian-Muslim relationships, history of Christianity in the Middle East, American Christian perspectives on religion and society in the Middle East, and 19th and 20th Protestant missionary thought on Islam of Christianity in the Middle East, American Christian perspectives on religion and society in the Middle East, and 19th and 20th Protestant missionary thought on Islam.
+M.Div.
+(Luther-Northwestern Theological Seminary)

+Ph.D.
+(University of Birmingham, England)

+Professor of Islamic Studies and Christian-Muslim Relations, Interim Academic Dean Specialization: Christian-Muslim relationships, history of Christianity in the Middle East, American Christian perspectives on religion and society in the Middle East, and 19th and 20th Protestant missionary thought on Islam

+Dr. Grafton's academic interests focus on Christian-Muslim relationships, history of Christianity in the Middle East, American Christian perspectives on religion and society in the Middle East, and 19th and 20th Protestant missionary thought on Islam.
 He has provided lectures and seminars on Middle East Religion and Society, Islam, and Christian-Muslim Relations for both the academy and the church throughout the US, Canada, England and the Middle East (including Egypt, Jordan, Lebanon, and Sudan).
 He is the author of numerous articles, and chapters of books as well as The Christians of Lebanon: Political Rights in Islamic Law (I.B.
 Tauris, 2004), and Piety, Politics and Power: Lutherans Encountering Islam in the Middle East (Wipf and Stock, 2009), The Contested Origins of the 1865 Arabic Bible (Brill, 2015).
 He is the North American Sections editor for the bibliographic history Christian-Muslim Relations 1500-1900 (CMR1900)